-Gabriela Mendoza-Garcia Ph.D. is a scholar, choreographer, and an educator.
-As a young adult, Dr. Mendoza-Garcia performed in the Laredo Ballet Folklorico, El Grupo de Danza y Arte Folklorico de la Universidad de Tejas (UT Ballet Folklorico), and Roy Lozano’s Ballet Folklorico de Tejas.
+Gabriela Mendoza-Garcia Ph.D. is a Folklorist, Artist, and Scholar.
+As a young adult, Dr. Mendoza-Garcia performed in the Laredo Ballet Folklórico, El Grupo de Danza y Arte Folklórico de la Universidad de Tejas (UT Ballet Folklórico), and Roy Lozano’s Ballet Folklórico de Tejas.
 She earned a Bachelor and Master’s degree from the University of Texas at Austin.

 In 2013, she earned a doctoral degree in Critical Dance Studies from the University of California, Riverside.
 Dr. Mendoza-Garcia began her own folkloric dance company in Laredo, Texas in 2013 after finishing her doctoral studies.
-She has presented her scholarly research at the Congress on Research in Dance, National Association for Chicana/o Studies, National Dance Studies Conference, Sal Castro Memorial Conference on the Emerging Historiography of the Chicano Movement, and the Global Reach of the Fandango.
-These conferences were located in Albuquerque, New Mexico; San Antonio, Texas; City University of New York; at the University of California at Santa Barbara; Toledo, Ohio; and in Claremont, California, and more.
+She has presented her scholarly research at the Congress on Research in Dance, National Association for Chicana/o Studies, National Dance Studies Conference, Sal Castro Memorial Conference on the Emerging Historiography of the Chicano Movement, the Global Reach of the Fandango , and more.
+These conferences were located in Albuquerque, New Mexico; San Antonio, Texas; City University of New York; at the University of California at Santa Barbara; Toledo, Ohio; in Claremont, California, and more.
 She is currently a member of the Dance Studies Association.